 The call is not open to those who are established, permanent members of staff in an academic position with a research component.
-If you have been employed on a fixed-term contract you are eligible to apply, provided you do not have more than 12 months of active postdoctoral experience since the viva pass date and before the closing date for the competition.
+If you have been employed on a fixed-term contract you are eligible to apply, provided you do not have more than 12 months of active postdoctoral experience, measured from your viva pass date to the closing date for the competition.